-Without any independent analysis, Shane quotes a full two pages of the 2016 PATF report that mentions allegations against miscellaneous officers who were indicted over the years, including Officers Finnegan and Flagg.
-(Rpt., at 74-75).
-At deposition, Shane admitted that he does not know anything about those cases and did not review the reasonableness of the Joint FBI/IAD investigations of Officers Finnegan and Flagg that led to their indictments and convictions.
-Dep., at 160:9-262:5.
+Without any independent analysis, Shane quotes a full two pages of the 2016 PATF report that mention allegations against miscellaneous officers who were indicted over the years, including Officers Finnigan and Flagg.
+Ex.
+2, Rpt., at 74-75.
+At deposition, Shane admitted that he does not know anything about those cases and did not review the reasonableness of the Joint FBI/IAD investigations of Officers Finnigan and Flagg that led to their indictments and convictions.
+Ex.
+7, Baker Dep., at 160:9-262:5.
 As noted, Rule 702 requires an expert's testimony to be based on sufficient facts or data; reliable principles and methods; and must reflect a reliable application of the principles and methods to the facts of the case.
 Fed.
 R. Evid.
 702. Since Shane is simply parroting the PATF report published in 2016 without any knowledge of the reasonableness of the FBI/IAD investigations mentioned in that report, his opinions are unreliable and irrelevant for this reason as well.
 U.S. v.
 Brownlee, 744 F.3d 479, 482 (7th Cir.
-2014) ("[a]n expert who parrots [ ] out-of-court statement[s] is not giving expert testimony; he is a ventriloquist's dummy.")
+2014) ("[a]n expert who parrots [] out-of-court statement[s] is not giving expert testimony; he is a ventriloquist's dummy.")

-In contrast to the absence of or limited relevance of these reports, they will be unfairly prejudicial to all Defendants, and in particular the Defendant Officers.
+In contrast to the absence or limited relevance of these reports, they will be unfairly prejudicial to all Defendants, and in particular the Defendant Officers.
 The reports are essentially a compilation of instances of unrelated allegations of police misconduct, which should be excluded as irrelevant and highly prejudicial.
 See Saunders v.
-City of Chicago, 320 F. Supp.2d 735, 740 (N.D.
+City of Chi., 320 F. Supp.
+2d 735, 740 (N.D.
 Ill.
 2004); Bruce v.
-City of Chicago, No. 09 C 4837, 2011 WL 3471074, at \ 5 (N.D.
+City of Chi., No. 09 C 4837, 2011 WL 3471074, at 5 (N.D.
 Ill.
 July 29, 2011).
-The Defendant
+The Defendant Officers should not be associated with or forced to defend the conduct of others before the jury.
+Reference to these reports will activate jurors' prejudices and improperly inflame the jury against police in general and Defendant Officers in particular.
+It would be impossible for the Defendants Officers to receive a fair trial in this case if this evidence, irrelevant in time and subject matter, was admitted.